cartile/film-diary/README.md

 Welcome to Film Diary, a tool for keeping track of your movie-watching experiences.
 This application is designed to allow you to track your movie viewing history.

-A little side project I've been working on after being obsessed with films for the past 2 years.
+This is a little side project that is a product of my love for movies.
 Inspired by Letterboxd.
-Uses JS/React/HTML
+Uses JS/React/HTML.

-You can see all the films I've watched here: https://letterboxd.com/cartile/films/
+(In case youre interested in the films I enjoyed: https://letterboxd.com/cartile/films/)
 ## Features
-- Add new entries with movie name, rating, and a short review
+- Add new entries with movie name, rating, and a short review.
-- All entries are displayed with the ability to edit and delete them
+- All entries are displayed with the ability to edit and delete them.
-- Average rating + total # of entries
+- Average rating + total # of entries.

 ### Homescreen with movie form:
 <img width="1434" alt="Screenshot at Jan 18 00-16-02" src="https://user-images.githubusercontent.com/113253660/213091253-2a321ddb-e3b5-4aa7-b953-64c46b944a3b.png">